 There’s no excuse to not be wearing an SPF every day in 2020 and it’s time to take responsibility for protecting your skin from UV rays.
 Sun damage not only causes premature ageing, it also greatly increases your risk of skin cancer.
 SPF shouldn’t just stop at your face either.
 The skin is the body’s biggest organ and applying sunscreen is one of the best things you can do to protect it.

 Aside from keeping skin soft and supple, exfoliating regularly improves the skins texture, helps in the absorption of other products and promotes clear blemish-free skin.

 The ultimate beauty sin!
 If this is still one of your bad habits, 2020 is the year to break it!
 Sleeping in makeup clogs pores, causing blackheads, breakouts and a dull complexion.
 It can also cause irritation to the skin and the eyes.
 Use your nightly cleanse as a form of self-care to take off the day.

 Moisturise your body

 Running on empty is not a vibe in 2020.
 There’s no questioning the multitude of benefits around getting your eight hours every night.
-Quality sleep will keep your dark circles and your stress levels at bay (stress being one of the primary causes of skin troubles!)
+Quality sleep will keep your dark circles and your stress levels at bay.
+Stress being a primary cause of skin troubles!